-- The application is contrary to NPPF, Local Plan policies OS2, C2 and BE8 and policy CS17 of the Harborough Core Strategy. - Whilst at the heart of the NPPF is a presumption in favour of sustainable development the policy makes clear that this does not give carte-blanche for all so called 'sustainable developments' to be approved irrespective of any adverse impacts. - The NPPF is clearly stating that any development where the adverse impacts outweigh the benefits should be refused planning permission. - The NPPF is maintaining the strong lead in previous national planning policies that protects the countryside, local residents and the strong cultural heritage that pervades this country. - Paragraph 98 of the NPPF confirms that when determining applications for energy development, local planning authorities should approve the application 'unless material considerations indicate otherwise' and 'if its impacts are (or can be made) acceptable'.
-Again this reinforces the need for a planning balance between benefits and harm to be the key determinant in arriving at a decision on a particular renewable energy planning application. - The NPPF, when talking about conserving and enhancing the natural environment states that the aim should be to minimise adverse effects on the local and natural environment - Planning Practice Guide for Renewable Energy give local communities more say on where onshore wind should go - The area of Harborough Council that will be impacted by this turbine lies within the High Leicestershire LCA.
+Representation Assessment of Head of Regulatory Services STOP (Somerby Turbine Opposition Plan) :- object The content of this objection is noted and matters relating to landscape, heritage, public rights of way, STOP is fully supportive of the need to increase the and ecology are discussed above. amount of renewable energy generated but renewable energy developments are only of long term value if the The development plan consists of the 'saved' benefits outweigh the adverse impacts policies of the Local Plan and the NPPF.
+Policy BE8 is not a saved policy.
+In regards to renewable energy Planning Policy Framework the Local Plan is 'silent' and the NPPF is the prevailing policy.
+The application is contrary to NPPF, Local Plan policies OS2, C2 and BE8 and policy CS17 of the Harborough Core Strategy.
+Whilst at the heart of the NPPF is a presumption in favour of sustainable development the policy makes clear that this does not give carte-blanche for all so called 'sustainable developments' to be approved irrespective of any adverse impacts.
+The NPPF is clearly stating that any development where the adverse impacts outweigh the benefits should be refused planning permission.
+The NPPF is maintaining the strong lead in previous national planning policies that protects the countryside, local residents and the strong cultural heritage that pervades this country.
+Paragraph 98 of the NPPF confirms that when determining applications for energy development, local planning authorities should approve the application 'unless material considerations indicate otherwise' and 'if its impacts are (or can be made) acceptable'.
+Again this reinforces the need for a planning balance between benefits and harm to be the key determinant in arriving at a decision on a particular renewable energy planning application.
+The NPPF, when talking about conserving and enhancing the natural environment states that the aim should be to minimise adverse effects on the local and natural environment The NPPF is clear in its guidance that Local Planning Authorities should approve planning permission unless "any adverse impacts of doing so would significantly and demonstrably outweigh the benefits" (emphasis added).
+Therefore, when considering the impact on the surrounding landscape of the proposal this needs to be the key consideration.
+In the case of this proposal it is considered that the energy production does not outweigh the harm it would have on the landscape and heritage considerations. • The area of Harborough Council that will be impacted by this turbine lies within the High Leicestershire LCA.
 Although the turbine does not sit within HDC there will be significant visual impacts on the landscape character and this policy is a material consideration in the determination of this application.

-Need for the development
+Please see the commentary above in regards the Harborough District.
+Need for the development The Government targets are not maximum but